microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationsubmission-unsubmit.md

 Namespace: microsoft.graph

 Indicate that a student wants to work on the submission of the assignment after it was turned in.
+This operation can be performed by either teacher or student.

 This method changes the status of the submission from `submitted` to `working`.
 During the submit process, all the resources are copied from **submittedResources** to  **workingResources**.
 The teacher will be looking at the working resources list for grading.